seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 anew: but I must attend his majesty's command, to
 whom I am now in ward, evermore in subjection.

+**LAFEU**
+You shall find of the king a husband, madam; you,
+sir, a father: he that so generally is at all times
+good must of necessity hold his virtue to you; whose
+worthiness would stir it up where it wanted rather
+than lack it where there is such abundance.

 **COUNTESS**
 What hope is there of his majesty's amendment?